Skip to Content

 pumpkin seed crackers served with cheese and tomatoes

 I would like to tell you exactly how long these crackers stay fresh.
 But the truth is that my husband and I (mostly my husband, I swear) ate almost the whole batch in two days.
 Embarrassing, but true.
+But that being said, they should keep fresh in a covered container for at least a week.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.